Quantum computing: Gate array

 A quantum gate array decomposes computation into a sequence of few-qubit quantum gates.
 A quantum computation can be described as a network of quantum logic gates and measurements.
-However, any measurement can be deferred to the end of quantum computation, though this deferment may come at a computational cost, so most quantum circuits depict a network consisting only of quantum logic gates and no measurements.
+Any measurement can be deferred to the end of quantum computation, though this deferment may come at a computational cost, so most quantum circuits depict a network consisting only of quantum logic gates and no measurements.

-Any quantum computation (which is, in the above formalism, any unitary matrix of size $2^n \times 2^n$ over $n$ qubits) can be represented as a network of quantum logic gates from a fairly small family of gates.
+Any quantum computation (in the above formalism, any unitary matrix of size $2^n \times 2^n$ over $n$ qubits) can be represented as a network of quantum logic gates from a fairly small family of gates.
 A choice of gate family that enables this construction is known as a universal gate set, since a computer that can run such circuits is a universal quantum computer.
-One common such set includes all single-qubit gates as well as the CNOT gate from above.
+One common such set includes all single-qubit gates as well as the CNOT gate.
 This means any quantum computation can be performed by executing a sequence of single-qubit gates together with CNOT gates.
 Though this gate set is infinite, it can be replaced with a finite gate set by appealing to the Solovay-Kitaev theorem.
 Implementation of Boolean functions using the few-qubit quantum gates is presented here.